GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

             1. Press "F2" when the boot logo appears.
             2. Navigate to the boot menu.
             3. Select "USB HDD", and press "F6" until it moves to the top of the list.
-            4. Press "F10" to save and automatically reboot from the USB.
+            4. Press "F10" to save and automatically reboot from the USB drive.
         * **Mac**:
             1. Press and hold "Option" (⌥) when the startup chime is heard.
             2. Click the "EFI Boot" option and then click the up arrow below.
 Do not